PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Avoiding unnecessary rerenders
-By looking at a graph of the geofence management app recorded with the _Profiler_, it can be seen that the _LeafletMap_ component takes significantly more time to rerender than all other components and should therefore be optimized.\
+Figure 2.12 shows a graph of the geofence management app recorded with the _Profiler_.
+By looking at this graph, it can be seen that the _LeafletMap_ component takes significantly more time to rerender than all other components and should therefore be optimized.

 \begin{figure}[H]
 	\centering